 Q. What is the leaning that Capria has towards Asia, given that you have a global fund?

-The very first member of the Capria Network was the Unitus Seed Fund, and we see a further development of our network in India and in Southeast Asia also has very high priority.
+The very first member of the Capria Network was the Unitus Ventures (formerly Unitus Seed Fund), and we see a further development of our network in India and in Southeast Asia also has very high priority.
 We are looking to add over the next 12 months, three more managers from the region.
 The reason for this is two-fold one is that there is an exceptionally large population here, much of which qualifies as low or middle income and there is an opportunity for a significant impact and second is that there is excellence in the entrepreneurs here and therefore there is an opportunity to make investments and make good money.

 Q. Any particular countries or sub-regions that you are interested in?